GYG-be/gyg-be.github.io/_posts/2024-03-10-drive-toward-perfection.md

 It is up to me to adapt to the opportunities that my Creator's will affords me each day.
 For example, it is neither my Creator's will that I have children nor is it my Creator's will that I do not have children -- I am ***MUCH HAPPIER** without children because I feel like I have been given the gift of complete freedom to pursue things like open source tool building for scientific computing; I am free from having to entertain others and try to help them solve their problems ... but I would adapt if I were forced to become a parent and take care of children.
 So, I do know that I am much, much, MUCH happier WITHOUT having to worry about children or any kind of partner or spousal relationship.

 There are those who tell me that the world would end if everyone thought like me ... which is demonstrably laughable on several different levels ... first of all, there are well over 8 billion of my species on this planet and it is quite apparent that there's ZERO risk whatsoever that the human population will seriously decline below the point where it has totally subdued all other lifeforms on planet ... secondly, my Creator might not send another flood to erase a species that he has second thoughts about, but it's probably safe to say that is something else cataclysmic in store, not necessarily next year or in the next 1000 years -- but EVENTUALLY.
 If that happens, the planet and the rest of creation will be better off without human beings ... bringing on the cataclysm OR diverting it from happening is not my call; I am not going to waste any time worrying about what impacts that catalclysm will have on the descendants of humans in existence.
 What I am sure of is that **the Creator's will is ultimately drives the Universe toward a point of PERFECTION.**

+**My ONLY purpose in life is to understand my life in the context of my Creator's will and to CELEBRATE each moment cognizant of that understanding.**